-2. Natural Law and Artificial Law
+1. Natural Law and Artificial Law

 Law, in the sense in which we use the term in this book, is the order of persons.
-Natural law accordingly is the order of natural persons.
+Natural law accordingly is the natural order of persons, or, to be more precise, the natural order of natural persons.
 Persons of whatever kind are elements of the general law of persons but only natural persons are elements of the natural law of persons.
 Whether or not human persons are the only natural persons that exist, the concept of a natural order of the human world is meaningful in any case.
 The natural law of persons is the natural order of the human world.
 It must be distinguished from other orders of persons, say, orders of supernatural or artificial persons.
 All of those orders can be subsumed under the general law of persons.

-It may be helpful to give some preliminary sketches of what these concepts refer to before we attempt a formal analysis.
+It may be helpful to give some preliminary sketches of what these concepts refer to before we attempt a formal analysis of the law of persons.
 They should make it easier to understand the relevance of the distinctions to which the analysis will refer.